 About VMR Whitsunday

 The Whitsundays are the common name for the Cumberland and Northumberland Island Groups.
 They form the largest offshore island chain on Australia’s east coast.
 There are generally 74 islands included in the group.
-But the figure is arbitary.
-There are without doubt over 300 named bays and inlets for vessels to visit.
-The unit covers an area of some 5,000 square miles that includes inshore and offshore waters of the Great Barrier Reef.
-The whole area is part of the Great Barrier Reef Marine Park and the uninhabited islands are mostly controlled by the Qld National Parks and Wildlife Service.
+But the figure is arbitrary.
+There are actually over 300 named bays and inlets for vessels to visit.
+The unit covers an area of some 13,000 square kilometres that includes inshore and offshore waters of the Great Barrier Reef.
+The whole area is part of the Great Barrier Reef Marine Park and the uninhabited islands are mostly controlled by the Qld Parks and Wildlife Service.
 This tropical sub-rainforest region is about 1,125 kms north of Brisbane, and 725 kms south of Cairns.
 Each year over half a million people visit the Whitsundays.
 They are the “Mecca” for boating enthusiasts from all over Australia, and at any one time there can be 3,000 to 4,000 people on the water overnight, making it one of the most popular destinations in the Great Barrier Reef World Heritage Area.

-VMR Whitsunday uses 2 talk through repeaters and monitors VHF Channels 16,81 and 82.
-Channel 81 in the Whitsunday islands and central area, Channel 82 in the Hayman Island area, north to Hook Island.
+VMR Whitsunday uses 2 talk through repeaters and monitors VHF Channels 16 and 81.
+Channel 81 in the Whitsunday islands and central area, Channel 82 in the Hayman Island area, north to the Great Barrier Reef and west to the mainland.
 Weather forecasts are broadcast by commercial stations at 0800 and 1600 hours daily.
-Due to the large number of vessels and therefore communications in the Whitsundays, we are unable to offer any form of vessel tracking.
-Visiting yachts may log on with us upon arrival and we will record your vessel details, but it is not necessary to log on each time you move within the area.
+Due to the large number of vessels and communications in the Whitsundays, we are unable to offer any form of vessel tracking.
+Visiting vessels may log on with us upon arrival and we will record your vessel details, but it is not necessary to log on each time you move within the area.

 The EMERGENCY TELEPHONE NUMBER is (07) 4946 7207.